BerndHagen/Medio-Universal-Downloader/README.md

    - **Monitor Progress:** Check the progress in the upper-right corner.
 The process includes:
      - **Loading Tools** – *Medio* is initializing required components
      - **Building Command** – Assembling command arguments for **yt-dlp** and **FFmpeg** based on your settings
-     - **Executing** – Running the generated command to download and process the media
      - **Downloading** – Displays live download progress, including speed and segment information
      - **Converting** – Shows conversion progress, including conversion speed and video duration